scala-native/scala-native/docs/lib/javalib.rst

 This is to avoid unnecesarily embedding source files.
 If necessary, please consider using a different file extension for embedding.
 Files found in the ``resources/scala-native`` directory will not be embedded as well.
-It is recommended to add the ".c" nad ".h" files there.
+It is recommended to add the ".c" and ".h" files there.

 Reasoning for the lack of ``getResource()`` and ``getResources()``: